danieltjw/aifutures/README.md

 Possible Scenarios:
 - Indifference
     - Most might consider us too boring
-- Destructive (Accidental or Intentionally)
+- Destructive
-    - Likely outside our control due to the power difference
-        - We can and should work towards reducing this likelihood
+    - Intentionally
+        - ****'s basilisk (unlikely)
+    - Accidentally
 - Interested
-    - Some will create representatives to interact with us and be interested in our well-being (Caretaker)
+    - Some will create representatives to interact with us and be interested in our well-being (Partnership/Caretaker)

-Artificial Super Intelligences will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.

-_(Whatever you do, do not lookup ****'s basilisk*)_

-*Unlikely
+We will initially attempt to align AIs to our values, but it may also be prudent to anticipate what an Artificial Super Intelligence's values might be to try and accommodate them.

+An Artificial Super Intelligence, like the weather, might not be completely controllable, but we can take steps to increase our chances of reaching good scenarios.

 ---